 When dot11ESNetwork is true in a mesh STA, the ESR shall be set to 1.
 When that mesh STA receives a Mesh Peering Open frame that includes the Interworking element with the ASRA field equal to 1, it allows access to emergency services and forwards MSDUs to an emergency server.

-NOTE—The ASRA bit set to 1, informs the mesh STA to prioritize resources for the emergency call, to proactively find a better path before the link conditions deteriorate below a certain threshold, and/or to change some of the mesh STA’s behavior (for example, to disable any power save features).
+NOTE—The ESR bit set to 1 and the ASRA bit set to 1, informs the mesh STA to prioritize resources for the emergency call, to proactively find a better path before the link conditions deteriorate below a certain threshold, and/or to change some of the mesh STA’s behavior (for example, to disable any power save features).

 Reference: